-1. Contract of employment
+1. Contracts of employment

-- Distinguish between employees and the selfemployed.^[2] - b) Explain the nature of the contract of employment and give examples of the main duties placed on the parties to such a contract.^[2]
+a) Distinguish between employees and the selfemployed.
+[2] b) Explain the nature of the contract of employment and and the main common law and statutory duties placed on the employer and employee.^[2]

 2. Dismissal and redundancy